India and Indonesia sign BrahMos and Astra missile contracts as Modi visits Jakarta

 Why it matters

-India becomes a credible regional defence exporter in Southeast Asia, with the BrahMos completing a buyer arc from the Philippines to Vietnam and now Indonesia.
-The Sabang Port deal extends India's Indian Ocean logistics presence to the Malacca approaches, at a moment when China's missile test and the ongoing South China Sea standoff are pushing Indo-Pacific states toward hardware diversification.
-For Indonesia, the Astra and BrahMos fill specific gaps in air and coastal defence without requiring alignment with any single major power.
+India becomes a credible regional defence exporter in Southeast Asia, completing a BrahMos buyer arc from the Philippines to Vietnam to Indonesia, all three states positioned along sea lanes carrying roughly 80% of China's oil imports through the Malacca and Sunda straits.
+The Sabang Port deal extends India's Indian Ocean logistics presence to the Malacca approaches, at a moment when China's SLBM test the previous day and the ongoing South China Sea standoff are pushing Indo-Pacific states toward hardware diversification.
+For Indonesia, the Astra and BrahMos fill specific gaps in air and coastal defence without requiring formal alignment with any single major power, preserving Jakarta's ASEAN non-alignment posture even as the strategic geometry shifts.

 What to watch